 The point of this presentation though isn’t to convince you of anything of the sort.
 Just to examine the different ways we look at “something” and “nothing” and maybe help you figure out how you weigh each sort of decision.

 I suppose it’d make sense for me to refer to Sartre’s magnum opus Being and Nothingness but honestly I’ve never read it.
 It’s worth noting the the one time I tried to read it I ended up taking a nap instead.
 Not because I was bored by it but because I happened to be very tired.
-Apparently reading philosophy just doesn’t quite get those gears back and running all of the time.
+What can I say?
+Reading huge tomes of philosophy isn’t always breathtaking.

 Lastly, I just want to delve into the language behind “something” and “nothing”.
 More particularly how it relates to the workplace.